-Health Diagnosing and Treating Practitioners
+|Health Diagnosing and Treating Practitioners||13.3%||$73,960|

-How Much Do Alternative Medical Support Services Major Salary
+How Much Do Alternative Medical Support Services Majors Make?

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Online Alternative Medical Support Services Programs

 In 2017-2018, 9 schools offered a alternative medical support program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.